akfreed/CppSocketsXPlatform/UnitTest/README.md

   * `choco install cppcheck`
   * `choco install llvm --version=14.0.3`
   * `pip install pre-commit cpplint`
+  * Open *Developer Command Prompt for VS* as an administrator

+    * Run `VsDevCmd.bat -host_arch=amd64 -arch=amd64` to setup the console for 64-bit builds

-  * Open Developer Command Prompt for VS as an administrator Create a second build folder run `cmake .. -G "NMake Makefiles"` to generate a `compile_commands.json` Ninja generates this as well if you're using Clang instead of MSVC
+    * Create a second build folder

+    * Run `cmake .. -G "NMake Makefiles"` to generate a `compile_commands.json`

+    * Note: Ninja generates this as well if you're using Clang instead of MSVC

 `pre-commit run --all-files`